webdigga/divorce-coach/src/homepageSpiel/intro-text.md

 ---
-title: Lorem ipsum dolor sit amet
+title: Your New Coaching Journey Starts Here
 description: >-
   The Divorce Coaching Accreditations & Programmes are ideal opportunities for individuals at any stage of their coaching journey.
 Whether you're just